textpattern/textpattern/README.txt

 Textpattern CMS 4.5.4

 Released under the GNU General Public License.
-See textpattern/license.txt for terms and conditions.
+See LICENSE.txt for terms and conditions.

 Includes contributions licensed under the GNU Lesser General Public License.
-See textpattern/lgpl-2.1.txt for terms and conditions.
+See LICENSE-LESSER.txt for terms and conditions.

 Includes contributions licensed under the New BSD License.